Khumbize/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Create a script that removes all letters c and C from input Write a script that reverse its input
-Write a script that displays all users and their home directories
+Write a script that displays all users and their home directories Write a command that finds all empty files and directories